LordMurasama/irl-iOS-Mac/README.md

 4.2.i - Save and close the file. *Detailed Infos [NOALBS Github](https://github.com/NOALBS/nginx-obs-automatic-low-bitrate-switching)*
 4.2.j - Start the **noalbs** programm. *There should be an error starting it the first time saying that the developer is not verified, just hit ok*
 4.2.k - Make sure .sh files are **always opened** with the Terminal app.
 To do this Control Click the .sh File > Open with > Other.
-In the Menu by **Enable** choose **All Aplications** and check **Always open With** below.
+In the Menu by **Enable** choose **All Applications** and check **Always open With** below.
 Then choose **Terminal** on the left side and hit **Open**

-4.2.l - Always run NOALBS over the launch.sh File.
+4.2.l - Always run NOALBS via the launch.sh file.
 Check if it shows any Errors.
-Errors with Chat -> check .evn file.
+Errors with Chat -> check the .env file.
 Errors with OBS -> check OBS Websocket or Websocket Settings in config.json

 > [!NOTE]
 > Opening the launch.sh in the Terminal app will always start up NOALBS from within the directory it is in.